 How to install Proton vpn microsoft edge extension

-Follow these steps to get started on a Windows machine using Edge: Does touch vpn work
+Follow these steps to get started on a Windows machine using Edge: Proton vpn google extension setup and usage guide for Chrome, Firefox, and more: features, privacy, and troubleshooting

 - Prepare your Proton VPN account